saif71/-Underwater-Vehicles-Info-Portal/themes/twentysixteen/README.md

-# Saif71.com Theme Twenty Sixteen
+# HTMLy Theme Twenty Sixteen
-WordPress Twenty Sixteen ported to Saif71.com.
+WordPress Twenty Sixteen ported to HTMLy.

 ## Installations
  -  Upload and extract the zip file into themes directory.